 The Grace Dam and Last Chance Site Plan was finalized during 2010.
 Implementation actions completed at Grace Dam and Last Chance include installation of property boundary markers and cattle exclusion fencing where needed.
-An agricultural field adjacent to the Grace forebay and former cattle feeding areas at Grace forebay and Last Chance were seeded with native grass, abandoned interior fences were removed from the Grace and Last Chance properties, and two cattleguards were installed on the dirt road at Last Chance to exclude cattle from the river.
+An agricultural field adjacent to the Grace forebay and former cattle feeding area near the Grace forebay were seeded with native grass, abandoned interior fences were removed from the Grace and Last Chance properties, and two cattleguards were installed on the dirt road at Last Chance to exclude cattle from PacifiCorp property.

-Noxious weed control activities were performed in all areas in 2015, as required in the site plans.
+Fence repair and maintenance was conducted at Alexander, Grace-Cove and Oneida during 2017.
+Noxious weed control activities were performed in all areas in 2017, as required in the site plans.

 Performance tracking and compliance monitoring was completed for all site planning areas.
 Monitoring reports, both compliance monitoring to indicated compliance with the site plan, and performance tracking to indicate long-term ecological indicator shifts, for the Grace-Cove, Oneida, Soda, and Grace Dam and Last Chance site plans are included in Appendix B, D, E and F of this report, respectively.

-The Cove Buffer shoreline fence was monitored as required during 2015.
+The Cove Buffer shoreline fence was monitored as required during 2017.
 Monitoring forms are included in Appendix C of this report.